SSG-DRD-IOT/intel_retail_workshop/Video_Performance/README.md

 # Retail Workshop using Intel® Technologies
 Welcome to the retail workshop.
 In this workshop, we will explore the Intel® Distribution of OpenVINO™ toolkit through lectures and hands on labs.
 By the end of the workshop, you should have a solid understanding of the Intel® Distribution of OpenVINO™ toolkit and have some working ideas of how to implement it in your video analytics applications.
 ## How Do I Use the Lab Material
-The links below will guide the workshop attendee through slides and labs in the visual retail Workshop using the Intel® Distribution of OpenVINO™ toolkit.
+The links below will guide the workshop attendee through slides and labs in the Visual Retail Workshop using Intel® Media SDK.

 ## Workshop Agenda
 * **Explore Intel® Media SDK Samples**